yrqoeuqo123/CongressionalRecords/README.md

 - Senate Records

 Each type provides insights into the U.S. Congress, valuable for research and policy analysis.

-## Contributing
-We welcome contributions to enhance `CongressionalRecords`.
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Submit a Pull Request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.